AnikshaMahala/-YouTube-Comment-Clustering/README.md

   - Dimensionality Reduction:

-    - Reduced vectors to a 1D array for clustering.
+    - Reduced vectors to a 1D array (using PCA) for clustering.

 3. Clustering